Acheroniano/AWSDEApreparation/README.md

 . <link>https://partners.awscloud.com/rs/302-CJJ-746/images/Program%20Guide_APCR_DEA_NAMER.pdf</link>
 <hr>
 Video 02 - Content Review Session<br>
+..............You have to firmly understand the foundational concepts of AWS Cloud, a lot of this content will help you fix and<br>
+remember concepts will help you deep dive in more advanceds topics.<br>
 WEEK 01 - AWS Tech & DATA Fundamentals<br>
 ...Video will cover: AWS Compute, AWS Networking, AWS Storage, AWS Databases, The Three V´s of DATA and AWS Services per "V"<br>
 ...b <br>